gkkpch/volumio-initramfs/README.md

 break=modules,kernel-upd
 ```

-When reaching a listed breakpoint, `initramfs` will drop to a temporary shell at the defined location.
-Here you can inspect/ modify parameters, using `exit` will return you to the normal initramfs script flow.
+Dropping to a shell will not cause a kernel panic, when leaving the shell with ```exit```.
+The initramfs flow will continue aftre the breakpoints, you can use as many breakpoints from the list as you need.
+This is different from the way debugging is done with the current version, which stops initramfs alltogether and then causes a kernel panic.

 ## WIP WIP WIP